hiboudev/JobTimer/README.md

-A simple tool to count time elapsed on a job.
+A simple tool to count time spent on a job.